Kepa Arrizabalaga open to Athletic Bilbao return

 "I couldn’t see myself joining [another] club.
 I ended up renewing my contract with the idea of staying, but six months later I left.
 That was the only contraction."

-Spain continues its Euro 2020 qualifying campaign away in Norway on Saturday.
+Spain continue their Euro 2020 qualifying campaign away in Norway on Saturday.